python/cpython/Doc/library/time.rst

    Return the value (in fractional seconds) of a monotonic clock, i.e. a clock that cannot go backwards.
 The clock is not affected by system clock updates.
-   The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.
+   The reference point of the returned value is undefined, so that only the difference between the results of two calls is valid.

    Use :func:`monotonic_ns` to avoid the precision loss caused by the :class:`float` type.